Returning To Work After COVID-19? 5 Things Parents Should Consider

 In light of the financial implications of COVID-19, your family might be looking for ways to consolidate their finances, so before making any rash decisions with regards to your child’s schooling make sure you are aware of the financial support available to help you cut the cost of nursery fees.

 Working from home surely came with its own unique challenges.
 For many parents it meant spending more time with their children than ever before.
 Now that you are returning to work, you’ll need to decide whether sending your child back to school is a viable option.
 If you don’t feel right sending your toddler back to nursery quite yet, that’s OK.
 Remember there are alternative childcare options available.

 Calling in support from the extended family is a good idea, but you’ll also factor in the health risks for the carers too, especially grandparents.
 Have you considered hiring a nanny?
-Or giving online preschool a try?
+Or giving Flexible sessions a try?
 Implementing a mixed-model is a great way to help your child transition back to their old school routine.

 Without a doubt, this pandemic turned our regular routines upside down.
 Not only were our regular schedules altered dramatically but parents were forced to take a more active role in their children’s education.
 And of course, rules were relaxed – bedtime was a little later and screen time increased.
 But as we start returning to work, it’ll be important to start slowly reintroducing elements of our old routine.
 This means waking up at the regular time, getting dressed and eating breakfast as usual.

 Obviously, protocols at both schools and places of work would have changed in light of health concerns associated with COVID-19 but taking small steps towards reinstating your pre-pandemic routine for the whole family will certainly help the little ones adjust to the changes.
 Pick your battles, focus on the small things rather than bringing your child up to speed on the curriculum.